IntexResearchLab/HeatMeter-Heatstroke-Prediction/README.md

-# HeatMeter - Heatstroke Prediction - Testcase: BD 🇷🇫
+# HeatMeter - Heatstroke Prediction 🇧🇩

 ### A context-aware mobile solution for heatstroke prevention using machine learning and the WBGT index.

 This repository accompanies the study:

-"A Context-Aware Mobile Solution for Heatstroke Prediction Using WBGT Index and Machine Learning" Md Saidur Rahman Kohinoor, Fahad Ahmed Ruhan, Md Istiaque Khalique, Tajwar Elahi Choudhury, Md Mahfuzur Rahman, Mohammad Shorfuzzaman
+**"A Context-Aware Mobile Solution for Heatstroke Prediction Using WBGT Index and Machine Learning"**
+*Md Saidur Rahman Kohinoor, Fahad Ahmed Ruhan, Md Istiaque Khalique, Tajwar Elahi Choudhury, Md Mahfuzur Rahman, Mohammad Shorfuzzaman*
-📜 DOI: (we will add when available)
+📜 DOI: *(To be updated when available)*

+---

 ## 📁 Repository Structure